3 approaches to sharing video to increase the impact of your research, and how they work differently

 Joanna Vodopivec and Guy Viner, Principal Design Researchers at Intuit, created and host regular watch parties called "Tacos & Taxes", where cross-functional teams are invited to watch ~10 min customer videos, then have group discussions on any observations and learnings.
 When these watch parties are organized regularly, the impact of sharing relevant and emerging customer themes increases.
 Different teams gain a shared understanding of actual product experience and that, in turn, leads to a collective bias for action.

-A 3min video of how Tacos & Taxes is designed and implemented.
+Watch a 3min video of how Tacos & Taxes is designed and implemented.

 Having ready-to-share research highlight reels allows research teams to extend a culture of customer obsession.